StevenChangZH/Markdown_python_compiler/codes/data.md

 my `mama` always said:

-> there’s an awful lot you can tell about a person by their shoes.
+> there's an awful lot you can tell about a person by their shoes.
 > where they're gone, where they've `been`.

 ## REVIEWS